mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 ### Building docs:

+Documentation is built using sphinx.
+It will automatically document all functions based on docstrings.
-To automatically generate docs for your project, cd to the `docs` folder then run:
+To automatically generate docs for your project, navigate to the `docs` folder and build the documentation:

+    cd docs
     make html

 To view the docs locally, open `docs/_build/html/index.html` in your browser.